A sure sign that the pandemic is easing is that many fireworks displays are back in 2021 after some cancellations throughout Colorado last year.

-If shows are taking place in your area, get your red, white and blue garb ready.
-Gear up with blankets and chairs for good viewing and celebrate the Fourth of July with some spectacular Colorado fireworks displays.
+So, don red, white and blue, and gear up with blankets and chairs for good viewing to celebrate the Fourth of July.

 Here’s a round-up of fireworks displays throughout Colorado.